 Kernel parameters are something you do not need to worry about, we will set them dynamically later during runtime.
 You can and should use the kernel the SuSE installer installed in your system, unless you are really familiar with the process of compiling a new kernel.
 If you do compile your own please use the SuSE kernel sources.
-Check if there is an official SuSE update kernel available for SLES-7 on the Maintenance web.
+Check if there is an official SuSE update kernel available for SLES-8 on the Maintenance web.

-If you use a 2.2 kernel and not a 2.4 one (the SuSE Linux Enterprise Server 7 also features a 2.2.19 based kernel): In this case you may have to recompile the kernel to adjust the semaphore settings, the shared memory ones do not need to be changed since we do this later during runtime.
-Install the kernel sources, you will find the variables for the semaphore settings in linux/include/linux/sem.h.
-Refer to either the Oracle Installation Guide for Linux for which variables to set to what values, or simply read on, install the orarun8i.rpm package, and take that information from the file /etc/rc.config.d/oracle.rc.config.
-For the installation you do not need to do this in any case, only fro actually running Oracle.
+Refer to either the Oracle Installation Guide for Linux for which variables to set to what values, or simply read on, install the orarun package (see Appendix), and get that information from the file /etc/sysconfig/oracle.
+For the installation you do not need to do this in any case, only for actually running Oracle.

-Users and groups for Oracle (user oracle, groups oinstall, dba) are already there in SuSE Linux.
+Users and groups for Oracle (user oracle, groups oinstall, dba) are setup automatically when you install package orarun as described below.